“…it mean?” The voice was strangely familiar, but Oliver couldn’t place it.

 “I don’t know.
 You’re looking at the ravings of a dead man.
 It might not mean anything.”
 Diana’s voice.
 She sounded afraid.

 Oliver’s head felt heavy.
-What the hell happened?
-He was laying face down on a hard surface covered in sand.
+He was lying face down on a hard surface covered in sand.

 Another voice.
 This one also strangely familiar.
 “Let us give her some incentive.”